site24x7/plugins/mongoDB/README.md

 ### Performace Metrics

-- Asserts Msg per sec
+- **Asserts Msg per sec**: The rate at which message assertion failures occur per second.

-- Asserts Regular per sec
+- **Asserts Regular per sec**: The rate at which regular assertion failures occur per second.

-- Asserts User per sec
+- **Asserts User per sec**: The rate at which user-related assertion failures occur per second.

-- Asserts Warning per sec
+- **Asserts Warning per sec**: The rate at which assertion warning failures occur per second.

-- Bytes Currently in the Cache
+- **Bytes Currently in the Cache**: The number of bytes currently stored in the cache.

-- Concurrent Transactions Read Available
+- **Concurrent Transactions Read Available**: The number of available concurrent transactions for reading operations.

-- Concurrent Transactions Read Out
+- **Concurrent Transactions Read Out**: The number of concurrent transactions for reading operations that are currently active.

-- Concurrent Transactions Read Total Tickets
+- **Concurrent Transactions Read Total Tickets**: The total number of tickets available for concurrent read transactions.

-- Concurrent Transactions Write Available
+- **Concurrent Transactions Write Available**: The number of available concurrent transactions for write operations.

-- Concurrent Transactions Write Out
+- **Concurrent Transactions Write Out**: The number of concurrent transactions for write operations that are currently active.

-- Concurrent Transactions Write Total Tickets
+- **Concurrent Transactions Write Total Tickets**: The total number of tickets available for concurrent write transactions.

-- Connections Available
+- **Connections Available**: The number of available database connections.

-- Current Connections
+- **Current Connections**: The current number of active database connections.

-- Document Deleted per sec
+- **Document Deleted per sec**: The rate at which documents are being deleted from the database per second.

-- Document Inserted per sec
+- **Document Inserted per sec**: The rate at which documents are being inserted into the database per second.

-- Document Returned per sec
+- **Document Returned per sec**: The rate at which documents are being retrieved from the database per second.

-- Document Updated per sec
+- **Document Updated per sec**: The rate at which documents are being updated in the database per second.

-- Extra Info Page Faults per sec
+- **Extra Info Page Faults per sec**: The rate at which page faults involving extra information occur per second.

-- Memory Bits
+- **Memory Bits**: The number of memory bits.

-- Memory Mapped
+- **Memory Mapped**: Memory mapped value.

-- Memory Resident
+- **Memory Resident**: The amount of memory marked as "resident" in the system.

-- Memory Virtual
+- **Memory Virtual**: The total virtual memory size.

-- Metrics cursor Open NoTimeout
+- **Metrics cursor Open NoTimeout**: The number of open cursor metrics without timeouts.

-- Metrics cursor Open Pinned
+- **Metrics cursor Open Pinned**: The number of open cursor metrics that are pinned.

-- Metrics cursor Open Total
+- **Metrics cursor Open Total**: The total number of open cursor metrics.

-- Metrics cursor Timed Out
+- **Metrics cursor Timed Out**: The number of cursor metrics that have timed out.

-- Network Bytes In per sec
+- **Network Bytes In per sec**: The rate at which bytes are being received over the network per second.

-- Network Bytes Out per sec
+- **Network Bytes Out per sec**: The rate at which bytes are being sent out over the network per second.

-- Network Num Requests per sec
+- **Network Num Requests per sec**: The rate at which network requests are being made per second.

-- OpLatencies Commands Latency
+- **OpLatencies Commands Latency**: Latency for processing commands, possibly in microseconds.

-- OpLatencies Reads Latency
+- **OpLatencies Reads Latency**: Latency for read operations, possibly in microseconds.

-- OpLatencies Writes Latency
+- **OpLatencies Writes Latency**: Latency for write operations, possibly in microseconds.

-- Opcounters Command per sec
+- **Opcounters Command per sec**: The rate at which command operations are counted per second.

-- Opcounters Delete per sec
+- **Opcounters Delete per sec**: The rate at which delete operations are counted per second.

-- Opcounters Getmore per sec
+- **Opcounters Getmore per sec**: The rate at which "get more" operations are counted per second.

-- Opcounters Insert per sec
+- **Opcounters Insert per sec**: The rate at which insert operations are counted per second.

-- Opcounters Query per sec
+- **Opcounters Query per sec**: The rate at which query operations are counted per second.

-- Opcounters Update per sec
+- **Opcounters Update per sec**: The rate at which update operations are counted per second.

-- Stats Collections
+- **Stats Collections**: The number of collections.

-- Stats Data Size
+- **Stats Data Size**: The size of data.

-- Stats Index Size
+- **Stats Index Size**: The size of indexes.

-- Stats Indexes
+- **Stats Indexes**: The number of indexes.

-- Stats Objects
+- **Stats Objects**: The number of objects.

-- Stats Storage Size
+- **Stats Storage Size**: The size of storage.

-- Total Connections Created
+- **Total Connections Created**: The total number of connections created since the database/server started.

-- Total no of dbs
+- **Total no of dbs**: The total number of databases on the system.

-- Uptime
+- **Uptime**: The total uptime of the database or system.

-- version
+- **version**: The version of the MongoDB database.

 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7.